 Calibra is the newly launched payments company, a subsidiary of Facebook, which will reportedly manage the running of the currency.
 Calibra will be the wallet that Libra is accessible through, and will be integrated into Facebook apps like Messenger and Whatsapp as well as a standalone app.

 It represents a departure from other internet payment methods like Paypal and Venmo in that people won't need a traditional bank account and credit card to register.

-Some kind of move into payments for the social media giant has been predicted ever since it appointed former PayPal president David Marcus to run its Messenger app in 2014.
+A move into payments from the social media giant has been predicted ever since it appointed former PayPal president David Marcus to run its Messenger app in 2014.
 In May 2018, Marcus was then appointed to head up Facebook's blockchain initiatives.
 He also sat on the board of crypto exchange Coinbase up until August 2018.

 What is a stablecoin?

 Stablecoins are crypto coins with values pegged to that of an already existing currency or security.
 As the name would suggest, this ensures that the values of these coins are not subject to the wild fluctuations that affect currencies like bitcoin and ether.

 Instead, the value of these coins only fluctuates at the same rate as the currency they are tied to, which is in most cases the US dollar.